 CBD is known to benefit several different conditions.
 Research shows that the non-psychoactive cannabinoid can potentially help with just about everything.
-Anxiety.
-Epilepsy.
-Chronic pain.
-Menstrual cramps.
-Crohn’s.
-Parkinson’s.
-Multiple sclerosis…and much, much more.
+Anxiety, Epilepsy, Chronic pain, Menstrual cramps, Crohn’s, Parkinson’s and much, much more!

-CBD is known to reduce nausea (hello morning sickness), reduce inflammation (think sore, swollen feet), and combat basically ALL types of anxiety (having a baby can be terrifying, you know).
-But what about using CBD during pregnancy?
+CBD is known to reduce nausea (hello, morning sickness), reduce inflammation (think sore, swollen feet) and combat basically ALL types of anxiety (having a baby can be terrifying, you know).

 Why Might Pregnant Women Be Interested In CBD?

 While the effects of CBD on pregnancy have not been researched, many women are interested in taking it while pregnant.

 Why?
 Simple.
 Because it can help reduce many of the symptoms associated with pregnancy.
 Below are a few reasons why more pregnant women than ever before are interested in taking CBD.

 Morning sickness is a common side effect of pregnancy that affects more than half of pregnant women.

 A 2011 study highlights the fact that there is a large body of evidence that supports that manipulating the endocannabinoid system can help regulate nausea and vomiting.
 It’s believed that the anti-nausea effects of CBD are mediated by the indirect activation of serotonin receptors.